Copyright Guidelines for Students and Users of the Library

 Get your Intellectual Property from legal sources

-- Music: Popular sites available in Canada where you can find music and music videos include CBC Music, iTunes Music, Myspace, Youtube, Bandcamp and Songza.
+- Music: Popular sites and apps available in Canada where you can find music and music videos include CBC Music, Apple Music, Spotify, Amazon Music and Google Play Music.
 The library also subscribes to a number of databases which include streaming music – see our Music subject guide for more information.

 - Movies and TV Shows: Some popular services for buying or watching movies and TV shows include Netflix, YouTube, and iTunes Movies.
 The library also subscribes to a number of databases which include streaming videos such as Films on Demand (Documentaries), Criterion-on-Demand (Feature Films), The National Film Board Online Screening Room, and Curio (CBC).